siddimore/AuctionService/README.md

 # AuctionService
 NFT Auction Service with Auction Store and Bidder.
-Auction Service has API's which are accessible only to `Project Administrators` which Bidder Service exposes API to Create Bids.
+Auction Service has API's which are accessible only to `Project Administrators` while Bidder Service exposes API for users.

 Auction Service API's ->
 1. Create Auction